Abigail’s Party (1977) dir. Mike Leigh

 w/ David Zellner, Nathan Zellner, Caroline O’Connor, Carlos Aguirre, Charles Bryant, John E. Bryant, Andrew Bujalski, David Finch

 Several riveting movies have been released in the last decade concerning the loss of pets: Good Neighbors (2010), Wendy & Lucy (2008), Red (2008), and Year of the Dog (2007).
 This one is a male-with-cat version of Year of the Dog.
 David Zellner plays our likeable loser protagonist.
 His wife leaves him, he works with idiots, and now his cat Goliath is missing.
 Life couldn’t be bleaker and someone’s got to take the blame for it all.
 Perhaps the sex offender (Nathan Zellner) who just moved into the neighborhood?
 Grief can be unreasonable and this movie masterfully toes the line between harsh and humorous.
 David Zellner offers an intensely real performance, typical of the mumblecore genre.
-Other films by the Zellner Brothers are Kid-Thing (2012) and their first film Plastic Utopia (1997).
+Other films by the Zellner Brothers are Kid-Thing (2012), see below, and Plastic Utopia (1997).

 The Gong Show Movie (1980) dir.
 Chuck Barris